biocore/unifrac/README.md

         --start	[OPTIONAL] If mode==partial, the starting stripe.
         --stop	[OPTIONAL] If mode==partial, the stopping stripe.
         --partial-pattern	[OPTIONAL] If mode==merge-partial, a glob pattern for partial outputs to merge.
         --n-partials 	[OPTIONAL] If mode==partial-report, the number of partitions to compute.
         --report-bare	[OPTIONAL] If mode==partial-report, produce barebones output.
+        --n-substeps 	[OPTIONAL] Internally split the problem in n substeps for reduced memory footprint, default is 1.
         --format|-r	[OPTIONAL]  Output format:
                                  ascii : [DEFAULT] Original ASCII format.
                                  hfd5 : HFD5 format.
 May be fp32 or fp64, depending on method.